-The enquiries are a valuable information source.
+Consumer enquiries are a valuable information source.
 They can inform our compliance and enforcement activities, including potential investigations and proactive compliance actions.
+When a consumer has an enquiry or complaint, we often refer them back to the energy business or to the Energy and Water Ombudsman (Victoria).

 Some examples of enquiries we received in 2022-23 include: